samtools/hts-specs/refget.md

 - VMC
   - VMC requires sequence to be a string of IUPAC codes for either nucelotide or protein sequence

 Considering the requirements of the three systems the specification designers felt it was sufficient to restrict input to the inclusive range `65` (`0x41`/`A`) to `90` (`0x5A`/`Z`).
-Changes to this normalisation algorthim would require a new checksum identifer to be used.
+Changes to this normalisation algorthim would require a new checksum identifier to be used.

 ### Checksum Choice